BastienLBCH/poc-messaging-service-demo/README.md

 This file also provides all necessary services and a Nginx reverse proxy if the role of an API Gateway.

 ## Installation
+> [!NOTE]
+> Depending of your OS and how you configured it, docker might require that you run the commands as root.
+So, if
+> a docker command raise a permission error you should probably run it with sudo.

 ### Requirements
 - Having docker installed
 - Nothing listening on ports :